- Katahdin Lamb - being sold by the whole lamb for 2019. 100% grass-fed.

-- Eggs - From truly free-range, heritage-breed hens fed with 100% organic feed.
-Find our eggs at the Argus Farm Stop in Ann Arbor, MI (deliveries every Monday) and Foods for Living in East Lansing, MI (deliveries every Friday).
+- Eggs - From truly free-range, heritage-breed hens fed with 100% organic and locally-grown feed.
+Find our eggs at Argus Farm Stop in Ann Arbor, MI (deliveries every Monday) or visit us on the farm - email first to make sure we're home.

-Our Dexter steers, a heritage breed originating in Ireland in the 1800s, are calved here in Michigan and fed nothing but grass – no grain, no sweet feed, nothing that isn’t green and leafy.
+Our lambs are fed nothing but grass – no grain, no sweet feed, nothing that isn’t green and leafy.
 We use an intensive rotational grazing strategy which makes the best ecological use of our land.
-The cattle are supplemented with a mix of organic kelp meal and sea salt, which they eat at their leisure and gives them needed vitamins and minerals.
-No antibiotics, no hormones, no medications, no insecticides.
-All beef is processed, vacuum-packed in cryogenic wrap, and flash-frozen at Graham's Organics in Rosebush, MI, a USDA-inspected facility.
-We sell all beef by-the-cut and do not take bulk orders.
+The lambs are supplemented with a mix of organic kelp meal and sea salt, which they eat at their leisure and gives them needed vitamins and minerals.
+No hormones, no insecticides.
+All lambs are sold by the whole, based on hanging weight.

 We raise our pastured broiler chickens in floorless “chicken tractors”, which are moved daily to a fresh patch of pasture, where they eat the grass, pick the clover, and scratch for bugs.
 Their feed is 100% organic and non-GMO grains and organic supplements, such as kelp meal and probiotic mix, which is entirely grown and sourced within Michigan.
-Available by the whole bird or by the cut (breasts, thighs, legs, or wings), and all are shrink-wrapped, frozen, and ready for your kitchen.
-Livers, gizzards, hearts, necks and feet available by the pound.
+Available by the whole bird or as bone-in breasts), and all are shrink-wrapped, frozen, and ready for your kitchen.
+Livers and gizzards available by the pound.

 Eggs from Organically-Fed Hens

-Our free-range flocks (Wyandottes, Aracaunas, Rhode Island Reds and Barred Rocks) are fed - in addition to what they forage in the pastures, trees, and woods - the same feed as our pastured chickens – 100% organic and non-GMO grains and natural supplements.
+Our free-range flocks ( currently Columbian Wyandottes, Rhode Island Reds, Aracaunas, and Buff Orpingtons) are fed - in addition to what they forage in the pastures, trees, and woods - the same feed as our pastured chickens – 100% organic and non-GMO grains (locally grown) and natural supplements.
 Our hens are truly free-ranged, meaning they could organize an expedition to Canada if they desired.
 However, they tend to stick around the farm.